AstroMined/debtonator/docs/active_context.md

 ### Recent Changes

+1. **Eliminated Circular References in Schema Layer** ✓
+   - Refactored src/schemas/categories.py to remove circular dependencies
+   - Implemented "Reference by ID + Service Composition" approach
+   - Removed ForwardRef and model_rebuild() calls for better code maintainability
+   - Created new CategoryTree and CategoryWithBillsResponse schemas for rich responses
+   - Added service layer composition methods to build rich structures at runtime
+   - Updated API endpoints to use new composition approach
+   - Updated unit tests and integration tests for new schema classes
+   - Updated schema factories to support the new structure
+   - Added implementation note to ADR-015 explaining the refactoring
+   - Complete redesign eliminates tech debt while maintaining functionality

 1. **Test Code Cleanup with Autoflake** ✓
    - Fixed unused variables in test files using autoflake
    - Addressed all identified unused variables in repository test files